ariffnorhadi/quiz-system-group-7/readme.md

-Turn on MySQL Server at Xampp and use the .sql file that is put in this directory.
+Turn on MySQL Server at Xampp and use the sql file that is put in this directory.

 Please run log-in.jsp at /web/Lecturer as starting point for this project.